Professor of Film Studies

 Since 2003, Yumibe has been collaborating with Paolo Cherchi Usai on the archival collection, Davide Turconi Project.
 In 2011, they launched the project online to provide access to the collection as part of the 30th anniversary of the Giornate del Cinema.
 In 2018, Yumibe curated the related exhibit “Dreaming in Color: The Davide Turconi Collection of Early Cinema” at the George Eastman Museum.

 In 2016, he was a recipient of the Michigan State University Teacher-Scholar Award, which is granted to faculty who early in their careers have earned the respect of students and colleagues for their devotion to and skill in teaching, and whose instruction is linked to and informed by their research and creative activities.

-Since 2013 he has served as the Director of the Film Studies Program at Michigan State University.
+From 2013 to 2021, he served as the Director of the Film Studies Program at Michigan State University.
 He has also served on the executive committee of Domitor, the International Society of the Study of Early Cinema (2011–2018) and was the vice-president of the organization from 2016–2018.
 Receiving his PhD in Cinema and Media Studies at the University of Chicago in 2007, he was previously an assistant professor at Oakland University and a lecturer at the University of St Andrews.

 Yumibe is Japanese American; his late grandparents met and were married at the Tule Lake internment camp during World War II.

 Guest editor with Elena Gipponi, Cinéma&Cie, 19, no. 32, Special Issue: Cinema and Mid-Century Colour Culture (2019).